 - Development: Freshmen completing FLP will be able to demonstrate a mastery of leadership concepts and theories.

 - Character: Freshman completing FLP will be able to demonstrate an understanding of the Jesuit mission and philosophy as it relates to their daily lives.

 How to Apply:

-Fill out the online FLP Application in the Student Portal.
+Fill out the online application in the student portal.

 Frequently Asked Questions

-We can guarantee that the letters will be sent out by March 1st at the latest.
+Application status letters will be sent out by March 1.

 How many people are accepted into the program every year?

 60 students, 30 male and 30 female, are accepted each year.